 - Brand credibility – A great piece of viral content – whether it’s a news article, image, GIF, video, podcast, or other – will either sell the customer on your product or create a memory so unique in your ideal customer’s mind that, the next time they think about purchasing products you sell, they’ll think of your online store first.

-Accelerated inbound lead growth – With people sharing your highly popular information across the internet you are bound to get more people than ever before looking at your website and purchasing your product.
-Make sure you have a plan for this type of campaign so that your leads do sit in a funnel that goes nowhere.
+- Accelerated inbound lead growth – With people sharing your highly popular information across the internet you are bound to get more people than ever before looking at your website and purchasing your product.
+Make sure you have a plan for this type of campaign so that your leads don’t sit in a funnel that goes nowhere.

 The Five Elements of a Successful Viral Marketing Campaign